EliAndrewC/l7r/rules/04-schools.md

 After a feint which met its TN, lower the TN of the target by 10 the next time they are attacked, even if the feint was parried.

 **First Dan:**
-Roll one extra die on precepts and any two rolls.
+Roll one extra die on precepts and any two types of rolls.

 **Second Dan:**
-You get a free raise on any type of roll.
+You get a free raise on any one type of roll.

 **Third Dan:**
 After seeing the result of any TN or contested skill roll, you may spend a void point to subtract Xk1 from the roll, where X is your tact skill.
 You know the result of TN and contested rolls except sincerity and interrogation.